Code-Institute-Submissions/roy-finch-data-centric-webpage_SepResub/README.md

 I have gone from the original model of the wireframe in some locations.

+I have set up this GitHub repository online and

 <h2>Bibliography</h2>
 Wireframe Website - https://miro.com/ - used to create the wireframe for my website and gives me the understanding of how the website should be layed out.